-The TCL 4 Series has an okay color gamut, but it's not considered a wide color gamut for HDR content.
-It has good coverage of the commonly-used DCI P3 color space, but limited coverage of the wider Rec.
-2020.
+The TCL 55S435 has an okay color gamut for HDR content, but it's not considered a wide color gamut.
+Even though it has good coverage of the commonly-used DCI P3 color space, its coverage of the wider Rec.
+2020 is limited.

-This TV has a disappointing color gamut.
-It's mainly limited by its lack of wide color gamut and low peak brightness.
-However, it displays dark colors well thanks to its high contrast ratio.
+The TCL 55S435 has a disappointing color gamut.
+It's mainly limited by its lack of wide color gamut and low peak brightness, as it can't display colors at a wide range of luminance levels.

-The gradient handling is impressive.
+The gradient handling is impressive, but it's not as good as the TCL 4 Series/S434 Android 2020.
 Most of the banding is visible in the darker shades, especially in the grays and greens.
 There's a Noise Reduction setting available in the Roku mobile app, but it doesn't improve the gradients at all.

 There aren't any signs of image retention, but this may vary between units.